NEONScience/neon-data-institute-2016/_posts/institute-materials/day4_thursday/2016-06-20-data-fusion.md

 We can do this by reclassifying the aspect data product using the `reclassify` function in the `raster` package.

-First we need to create MATRIX that has 3 columns. the first two columns represent the data values within a range that we want to classify.
+First we need to create **matrix** that has 3 columns. the first two columns represent the data values within a range that we want to classify.
 The third column contains the new value that we will assign that range of values to.
 For example:

-0 to 45 degrees should be classified as 1 (North Facing) 135 to 225 degrees should be classified as 2 (South Facing) Greater than 315 should be classified as 1 (North Facing)
+* 0 to 45 degrees should be classified as 1 (North Facing)
+* 135 to 225 degrees should be classified as 2 (South Facing)
+* Greater than 315 should be classified as 1 (North Facing)

+Now we can create the mask.

     # Create a classified aspect intermediate output